 It’s easy to spend a small fortune on designer handbags—but they are so worth it.
 A high-quality handbag can easily make your outfit and, if you take good care of it, it’ll be around for years to come.

 Whether you spend your pennies on a pebbled leather Kate Spade bag or you splurge on a Chanel classic quilted flap shoulder bag, these accessories are investments that you want to last years and years.
-Here’s how to treat and store your handbags so they still look new in a decade.

 When you bring home a new handbag, protect the material before you show it off to your friends.
 Scotchgard Fabric Protector for fabric bags and Scotchgard Suede and Nubuck Protector provide a layer of defense for your fine handbags should they come in contact with rain, oil or salt.
 For leather, try Kiwi Protect-All to shield your bag from the elements.